-One of the best places to buy cards for your collection is from baseball card dealers.
-While fellow card collectors and random eBay sellers are other sources, dealers need to make a profit and they can’t hold onto their cards forever.
-In fact, the quicker they are sold, the better.
+While the majority of sports card transactions are done via random internet transactions on eBay these days, one of the best places to buy cards for your collection is from long time baseball card dealers.
+While fellow collectors and online sellers are popular sources, dealers need to make a profit–especially those for whom selling is an important part of their income.
+And they can’t hold onto their cards forever.
+In fact, the quicker they’re sold, the better.

-What this means for collectors is that there’s a chance of negotiating a great price on a card.
-Plus, the more cards you can buy from the same dealer, the better your chances of getting a percentage discount on all of them.
+What this means for collectors is that there’s a chance of negotiating a great price on a card and the more cards you can buy from the same dealer, the better your chances of getting a percentage discount on all of them.
 You can find dealers online, at card shows, and even within your community, especially if you live in a large city.

 Here are ten tips to follow to get the best baseball card deals:

 1. Keep a list of dealers with whom you won’t do business.
 That might sound strange, but it can help you can eliminate frustration later on.
 If you buy a lot of cards you might not remember the name of each of the individual dealers with whom you have had transactions.
 Whether it be not getting a card you paid for or a dealer who does not respond to emails, this list will help keep your failed transaction rate low.